1882-1889

 The Black Bros.
 Air Platen Press is introduced.

-Black Bros.
-Mendota opens its Customer Service Laboratory.
+Black Bros. headquarters opens its customer service laboratory.
 This enables customers to test their products and coatings in a simulated production set-up.

 Black Bros. first Divisional Service Center opens in High Point, North Carolina.